cmu-lib/OSS-2025/index.md

 <div id='logo-container'><img src="assets/images/temporary-banner-2023.jpg" /></div>

-## Open Science Symposium 2023
+## Open Science Symposium 2025

-### November 3, 2023
+### November 13, 2023

 Join us for our signature open science event, a full day of virtual talks and panels from researchers and thought leaders in academia, industry, and publishing.
+The conference will explore how open science is transforming the ways in which we do research and share it in a variety of science and non-science disciplines

 The conference will explore how open science is transforming the ways in which we do research and share it in a variety of science and non-science disciplines.